gchq/sleeper/docs/07-data-retrieval.md

 The methods below describe how queries can be executed using scripts.
 See the docs on the [Python API](08-python-api.md) for details of how to execute them from Python.

+These instructions will assume you start in the project root directory and you have the required dependencies (see [the deployment guide](02-deployment-guide.md#install-prerequisite-software) for how to set that up).

 ## Running queries directly using the Java client

 The simplest way to retrieve data is to use the `query.sh` script.
 This simply calls the Java